How to Provision Windows 10 / 11 Device using Intune and Windows Autopilot

 OOBE - Region

 The next screen will be for user login.
-If you don’t see your company branding and tenant details here then your device has not been identified as Windows Autopilot device.
+If you don’t see your company branding and tenant details here then your device has not been identified as a Windows Autopilot device.

 The user should log in with their corporate ID and password.
 Enter your company corporate ID and click on Next.